kirbaintkirb/worldbuilding-obsidian/src/RELIGIONS/Sanatorism.md

 - Teresa the 20th (Patroness of [[Republic of Teresal|Teresal]]): Attained sanity through the ritual tying of knots, poetry and blood-letting.
 Depicted with her wrist tied in a red string.

-- Rosa the 21st: (Named the plate [[Rosalia]]), attained sanity through the ritual of tilling, farming and rotting.
+- Rosa the 21st: (Named the plate [[Rosalia]]), attained sanity through the ritual of tilling, deciphering and rotting.
 Depicted with a mummified hand, still attached.

 - Sebastian the 76th: attained sanity through archery, lucid dreaming and arsenic.
 Depicted with a green bow and arrow